jump to navigation

 sea monster

-See? the monster is as big as an island and it is being attacked by smaller monsters that bite his belly.
+The monster is as big as an island and it is being assaulted by a smaller monster that bites his belly.
+These are again fragments of the Carta Marina at http://en.wikipedia.org/wiki/File:Carta_Marina.jpeg

 …………………………………………………………………………………………………….